What RTLB do

 Parent tutors are enlisted and trained to support their child’s oral language development.

 This is an inter-agency unit from CYF, MOE and MOH that assists agencies to identify and effectively respond to children with high and complex needs.

 This promotes programmes and initiatives to encourage pro-social behaviour and reduce problem behaviour in classrooms.
 There are several programmes attached to it, for example, The Incredible Years (see Positive Behaviour for Learning action plan update 2011.pdf 3 MB ).

 For more information, visit the Positive Behaviour for Learning (PB4L) page.

 This is a school-based social service where a social worker is placed in low decile schools.
 The social workers are employed by NGO (non-government organisation) social service providers and provide early intervention to assist children who are struggling with educational, health, or social development.

-Students with learning and behaviour needs may receive support from physiotherapists, occupational therapists, and speech and language therapists from the Ministry of Education, Special Education (SE), or school specialist service providers (SSPs).
+Students with learning and behaviour needs may receive support from physiotherapists, occupational therapists, and speech and language therapists from the Ministry of Education.

 Te Kotahitanga is a research and development programme designed to support kura/schools and teachers to improve Māori achievement.
 The purpose is to create a culturally responsive environment for teaching and learning by encouraging school structures and teaching strategies that support this.